17.00 Sexual Misconduct Review

 - Organizational Sanctions: All residential and non-residential organizations, clubs and similar organized groups are responsible for compliance with university rules and regulations.
 Upon a determination that the group has encouraged violations or did not take reasonable steps as a group to prevent violations of university rules and regulations, the group may be subjected to permanent or temporary removal of recognition/registration, social probation, denial of the use of university facilities or other appropriate sanctions (see G.2 Group Responsibility for Student Organizations).

 - Other Sanctions: Other sanctions may be imposed instead of or in addition to those specified in the above list.
 Examples include but are not limited to: university housing reassignment or removal, restrictions upon or denial of driving privileges on campus, prohibition of student leadership opportunities, counseling, community service work, research projects, seminars, classes or other educational experiences deemed appropriate.
-Certain sanctions also may be assigned as “deferred” under appropriate circumstances (e.g., deferred removal from housing, deferred suspension from the university, deferred loss of organizational recognition).
+Certain sanctions also may be assigned as “deferred” under appropriate circumstances (e.g., deferred removal from housing, deferred suspension from the university, deferred loss of organizational recognition.)
+Upon completion of the investigation, if the sanction is determined to be an expulsion or suspension, a transcript and registration hold will be placed on the Respondent’s account.
+The transcript or registration hold shall be lifted if the sanction of expulsion or suspension is overturned on appeal.

 17.07 Appeals Process